DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teacher-training-interview.md

 ## Consider what interviewers are looking for

 Providers want to see the qualities that will help you to be a good teacher.
-Consider how during your interview you can show:
+During your interview, consider how you can show:

 * your passion for teaching